swing rueda

 circling the globe!

 All moves have accompanying hand signals.
 Hand signals are critical to Swing Rueda in the circumstance of a very large rueda or very loud music.
-For an explaination of hand signals and a more thorough breakdown of following moves, please order videos.

 Open Break - A standard open break, but done in line with the circle.